 And, when you reach each tier, the next step is simply to gain experience using your skills while continuing to learn the nuances of each level.
 It takes a lot of work, but it's fun, and that's what people love about playing guitar.
 At the end of the day, while there are many different types of guitarists, you want to make sure that you're on the right track to becoming the one you ultimately want to become.

-For more information about either how to become a good guitar player or reach the next level in your playing, send us a message, and we can chat about scheduling some guitar lessons.
+For more information about either how to get good at guitar or reach the next level in your playing, send us a message, and we can chat about scheduling some guitar lessons.

 This step-by-step guide starts from zero, so beginners can learn how to sing and play at the same time as quickly as possible.
 These are the basic instructions that should come with every new guitar, and it's what should be taught in every student's first guitar lesson as well.